-GLOBAL PROJECTSOur primary focus is on emerging markets with strong PPA's, high tariffs, and good tenure of 15+ years offering the best Return on Investment.
+GLOBAL PROJECTSOur primary focus is on stable markets with strong PPA's, good investment returns, and tenure of 15+ years offering the best Return on Investment.

 South Africa averages more than 2,500 hours of sunshine per year, with daily irradiation levels of 4.5 to 6.5kWh/m2